deepgram/kur/docs/source/specification.rst

   .. code-block:: yaml

     plot_weights:
       plot_every_n_epochs: 100
-	  plot_directory: Directory path for storing plots
-	  weight_file: Empty or directory path for weights you want to plot
+      plot_directory: PATH TO STORE PLOTS
+      weight_file: EMPTY OR PATH OF WEIGHTS FILES TO USE
       with_weights:
         # use list of keywords to specify the weights to plot
         # to plot all convolutional weights
         - ["convolution", "kernel"]
         - ["convolution", "weight"]
         # to plot all dense weights
         - ["dense", "kernel"]
         - ["dense", "weight"]

 Here we use ``kernel`` and ``weight`` refer to the weights arrays, because ``keras`` and ``pytorch`` have different naming convention.
 This is why we keep both ``kernel`` and ``weight``.

   .. note::

+	A dense layer's weights should be 2-dim, and to be able to plot it, its first dim has to be equal to ``(an integer)^2``.
+	When ``weight_file`` sets to empty, weights trained in latest epoch will be plotted.
-	A dense layer's weights should be 2-dim, and to be able to plot it, its first dim has to be equal to ``(an integer)^2`` We can't plot weights of ``relu`` layer because it does not have weights, but we could plot the output of ``relu`` layer with an upcoming feature.
+	We can't plot weights of ``relu`` layer because it does not have weights, but we could plot the output of ``relu`` layer with an upcoming feature.

 	.. code-block:: yaml